sauravRajput90/mainflow-task-2-/README.md

 Pandas is an efficient and versatile working environment for database processing and analysis in a programming language called Python.
 Some of the functions of NumPy are that it offers efficient, simple-to-implement vectors and arrays and data analysis.

 ## CORE CONCEPT
--Series: An array similar to vectors but maybe one-dimensional labeled that can accommodate any type of data – integers, floats, strings and objects among others.
+- Series: An array similar to vectors but maybe one-dimensional labeled that can accommodate any type of data – integers, floats, strings and objects among others.
--DataFrame: A two-dimensional data structure used to describe data and label it, where the column can contain potentially objects of different types.
+- DataFrame: A two-dimensional data structure used to describe data and label it, where the column can contain potentially objects of different types.

 # Key Data Manipulation Operations
 ## Data Ingestion and Export